 Ultraviolet (UV) discharges and thermal hotspot activity are indicators of defects on high voltage components.
 Given this, being able to efficiently visualize their source has long been a goal of power engineers.
 Thermal imaging using infrared (IR) detectors has been used for years and enables location of high temperature problem areas or ‘hotspots’.
-But past methods of corona detection, including audible noise, was not able to pinpoint the source or location of discharge.
+But past methods of corona detection, including audible noise, were not able to pinpoint the source or location of discharge.
 The advent of modern corona imaging systems changed that since knowing that there is corona discharge present and finding its location and cause are different challenges.
 Often, the sources of hotspots and UV discharges are also different and this requires different technologies to visualize them.
 At the same time, it is easier to assess the severity of a problem if it can be seen and compared against visual results of the same defect.
-The following overview is based on a 2010 contribution to INMR by experts at Uvirco Techologies, Eskom and CSIR in South Africa.

 Principles of UV Discharge Generation & Detection